 Six months later, it must be stated that no suspicion was brought against the other judges of the Grand Chamber; Zelensky's polygraph idea was vetoed by the Venice Commission; the bill on increasing liability for corruption “conflicts” with other articles of the Criminal Code of Ukraine; and instead of a severe punishment, lawyer Goretsky was released under an agreement with the investigation, while the text of the agreement was removed from public access.
 Therefore, no one, except for the judges of the Supreme Court of Ukraine and several prosecutors of the SAP, knows why Goretsky walks the streets of Kyiv and tries to sell real estate in order to pay the millions stipulated by the agreement to the Armed Forces of Ukraine.

-Unfortunately, the judicial system and lawyers received an “excellent” signal this time from the anti-corruption bloc, which is actively implementing the institution of agreements: take enough to pay for the Armed Forces of Ukraine, and have enough compromising evidence to make a deal with the prosecutor.
+Unfortunately, the judicial system and lawyers received an “excellent” signal this time from the anti-corruption bloc, which is actively implementing the institution of agreements: take enough to pay for the Armed Forces of Ukraine, and have enough dirt to make a deal with the prosecutor.
 These are the results of the fight against corruption in the judicial system.
 And this is not just irony, but a reason for serious discussion.

 For Knyazev, VAKS once again reduced the amount of bail (to UAH 27 million), returned access to salary money (because he still receives a salary), although he extended the period of detention for another two months.